LS554/libptools/README.md

 You can download the compiled library in releases.

 # Disclaimer
-This was more of an educational project for myself, please do not expect this library to be actually useful/practical or production ready in any way.
+This is more of an educational project for myself, please do not expect this library to be actually useful/practical or production ready in any way.

 # License